 Figure 3.
 (A) Flow chart representing the implementation of integrating generative AI mechanisms.
-(B) Integrating generative AI mechanisms historical and current data data and resources.
+(B) Integrating generative AI mechanisms

+Table 1.
+Use cases of generative AI for researching cyber adversaries data and resources.
 To understand attack paths by identifying, visualizing, and prioritizing the attack paths in a healthcare environment, we can use the concept of generative AI and it can also use optimization and decision-making techniques to rank and score the attack paths based on their likelihood, severity, and cost and to suggest the best mitigation actions or strategies.
 In this case, we can consider the following use cases of generative AI for understanding attack paths mentioned in Table 2.